vault27/Foundation/ipsec.md

 - It consists of 3 protocols:
     - ESP
     - AH(obsolete)
-    - IKE
+    - IKE v1 or v2
-- For negotiations(IKE) UDP port 500 is used.
+- For negotiations(IKE) UDP port 500 is used
-- Encapsulating Security Payload uses IP protocol 50
+- Encapsulating Security Payload uses IP protocol 50 or UDP 4500 if NAT is present
 - Authentication Header uses IP protocol 51.
 - IKE - set of protocols to exchange keys
 - ISAKMP -  protocol to manage keys - responsible for Security Associations